RAN3D/foglet-core/README.md

   // let's create a simple application that send message in broadcast const fog = new Foglet({
+    id: 'myfogletid', // default we use uuid/v4 generated id
     rps: {
       type: 'spray-wrtc', // we choose Spray as a our RPS
       options: {